rosicrucianom/rosicrucianom.github.io/fatherswill.md

 5\.
 All those that submerged themselves into the obscure and black waters of the abyss, simply and plainly did the EGO’S will.

 6\.
-The Path of the CROSS and the ROSE is the FATHER’S PATH and _NOT_ AN AVENUE FOR THE EGO.
+The Path of the CROSS and the ROSE is the FATHER’S PATH and _NOT AN AVENUE FOR THE EGO_.

 7\.
 The FATHER walks the Path of the Rose and the CROSS, and not so the EGO.